 What happens to a neutron star after its formation?
 Why are big media cooperations looking for molecular biologists?
 How big can proteins be?
 Our scientists answered these and more questions at an event hosted by HITS and organized by ZOrA, a cooperation between the Heidelberg University of Education and Heidelberg University.

 On Thursday, eleven young women met up at the Carl Bosch Auditorium with four HITS scientists to learn about their area of expertise, motivations and goals.
-Group members of Theory and Observations of Stars, Dr. Eva Laplace and Jan Henneco told their keen audience about the lives of stellar objects.
+Group members of Stellar Evolution Theory (SET), Dr. Eva Laplace and Jan Henneco told their keen audience about the lives of stellar objects.
 Emphasizing on the complex rhythm of the universe, the astrophysicists patiently broke down the core of their research.
 Dr. Giulia Paiardi and Jonathan Teuffel from the research group Molecular and Cellular Modeling focused on the basis of their research and the increasing importance of molecular simulations.
 They also highlighted the contribution of women in this area, as many female scientists are amongst the leading experts in this field.

 After the Q&A sessions at the auditorium, the girls got a short tour of the HITS and got to sit down with the scientists.
 Munching on pretzels, more questions were answered, including advice on how to best prepare for studying science.
 The young women left with a lot of thoughts and ideas, some as big as red dwarves, some as tiny as peptides.